The Email entity page

 These details are specific to email attachments and URLs.
 Users can see these details by going to Explorer and applying the detection technology filter set to file detonation or URL detonation.
 Emails filtered for file detonation will contain a malicious file with detonation details, and those filtered for URLs contain a malicious URL and its detonation details.

 Users will see enriched detonation details for known malicious attachments or URLs found in their emails, which got detonated for their specific tenant.
-It will comprise of Detonation chain, Detonation summary, Screenshot, and Observed behavior details to help customers understand why the attachment or URL was deemed malicious and detonated.
+It will include the Detonation chain, Detonation summary, Screenshot, and Observed behavior details to help customers understand why the attachment or URL was deemed malicious and detonated.

 This may show just the top level item if none of the entities linked to it were found to be problematic, or were detonated.